 Directory of Nebraska County Attorneys

 Nebraska's District Attorneys are referred to as "County Attorneys," of which there are 95 (one for each county in the state).
 If you want more information about your local County Attorney or need to contact them, click on the corresponding link below.

 Note: Although we strive to provide the most current contact and website information available for the D.A. offices in this state, this information is subject to change.
 If you have found contact or website information that is not current, please contact us.

 Consult with a Lawyer Before Speaking to a Nebraska District Attorney

 Before you speak to the person prosecuting you, consider asking a friendlier party for their advice.
-It's a good idea to speak to an experienced criminal defense attorney who can review your case for potential defenses and discuss strategy for your case.
+Having a legal professional on your side is crucial for most criminal matters and can save you a lot of problems.
+Get started today and speak with an experienced Nebraska criminal defense attorney who can review your case for potential defenses and plot a strategy going forward.